Tyson Foods Names Wes Morris G - GuruFocus.com

 SPRINGDALE, Ark., Jan.
-26, 2023 (GLOBE NEWSWIRE) -- Wes Morris has been named president of Tyson Foods’ (: TSN) poultry business, effective January 27, the company announced today.
+26, 2023 (GLOBE NEWSWIRE) -- Wes Morris has been named president of Tyson Foods’ (NYSE: TSN) poultry business, effective January 27, the company announced today.

 Morris has over 35 years of experience working in poultry and consumer sales.
 Morris first joined Tyson Foods in 1999 and held several leadership positions, including group vice president of consumer products, last serving as President, Prepared Foods Operations, for four years before retiring in 2017.